-1. New Jersey State College Basic Skills Program
+1. College Basic Skills Program

-On March 18, 1977, the New Jersey Board of Higher Education mandated a basic skills program to test all entering students in state public colleges and to provide remediation in reading, writing and mathematics for those students whose performance on tests in these areas is unsatisfactory according to current college standards.
-Assessment of basic skills is made through the administration of the New Jersey College Basic Skills Placement Test, which consists of the following: essay, reading comprehension, sentence sense, computation and elementary algebra.
+On March 18,1977, the New Jersey Board of Higher Education mandated a basic skills program to test all entering students in state public colleges and to provide remediation in reading, writing and mathematics for those students whose performance on tests in these areas is unsatisfactory according to current college standards.
+Although the state mandate has been eliminated, assessment of basic skills at William Paterson College continues to be conducted through administration of a Basic Skills Placement Test, which consists of the following: essay, reading comprehension, sentence sense, computation and elementary algebra.

-Tests are required for students who are accepted as new freshmen, for transfer students who have not taken these tests or completed equivalent English/mathematics courses, for international students and for nondegree students registering for the 12th credit.
+Tests are required by the College for all students who are accepted as new freshmen, for transfer students who have not taken these tests or completed equivalent English/mathematics courses, for international students and for nondegree students registering for the 12th credit.

 Students needing remediation are placed in appropriate courses to develop essential academic skills during the first semester.
 These courses are required and are prerequisite to all other English and mathematics courses, as well as some GE courses.
 Basic skills courses appear on the student's transcript, but do not count toward the credits required for a baccalaureate degree.
-Credits earned in remedial courses are included in determining students' classification (e.g., sophomore, junior, senior) and in defining full-time student status.
+Credits earned in remedial courses are included in determining students'

+classification (e.g., sophomore, junior, senior) and in defining full-time student status.
 To continue at the College, students must either achieve satisfactory scores on the basic skills placement test or complete assigned remedial courses successfully before enrolling for their 46th credit.
 Students who fail a basic skills course twice, or fail two different basic skills courses, will be reviewed by the appropriate academic authority.